 The probes are very compact, and require as little as 70mm along the beam axis for the dual axis scanner.
 X and Y scans can be conducted individually or concurrently.
 UniBEaM offers significant advantages over conventional wire scanners.

 D-Pace is offering a limited number of UniBEaM particle beam profiling systems at a highly discounted price for an Early Adopter Program (EAP).
 The EAP in open to participants exploring new applications, novel tuning methods, particle types, beam energies and currents in exchange for data sharing on device usage and performance.
+D-Pace is currently searching for an EAP partner in the ion implanter market.

 - Measures beams from keV to GeV and pA to mA depending on the power density deposited